redhat-appstudio/infra-deployments/components/monitoring/README.md

                 control-plane: controller-manager
           ```

-      - Note: `make sure the namespace` is the namespace for the intended service itself, in this case `release-service`.
+      - Note: The namespace of the ServiceMonitor matches the namespace for the service we are scraping, in this case, `release-service`.

     b.
 It should have the accessible port and route to the service (or service url)